 If you lock your keys or FSUcard in your office after hours, call Campus Police at 644-1234.
 They have master keys to every office, though if by chance their keys don’t work, you may need to coordinate with the Police (who can check your identity) and FSU Facilities (who also have master keys): 644-2424.

-Art History seminar rooms and computer labs are maintained by the Media Center.
+Seminar rooms (G41 & 2038) and computer labs (1021 & 2040) are maintained by the Media Center.
 Please refer seminar and lab equipment problems and software requests to Jean Hudson.

 Please leave classrooms as you find them.
+Do not unplug or re-route any wiring.
 Erase whiteboards, return any rearranged furniture to original locations, and replace wireless microphones and remotes.
 If a class starts immediately after yours, leave the LCD projectors on; otherwise, please turn them off.
 Always leave the computers on.
 Please notify the Media Center or Classroom Support of problems immediately so that we can correct them before the next class.

 Since we now have to change our FSUID passwords every 6 months, those of you who log in to seminar room and shared office iMacs will also need to update your Keychain passwords on those computers after each password change.

 For clarification: The Keychain is separate from the initial computer login; it protects your access to websites and various behind-the-scenes services on the computer, for an extra layer of security.
 (This is not an issue in TEC/lecture classroom computers, because they are wiped every semester.